 And we can’t wait for victims to come forward- like Jesus, we have to go find them.

-In our next post, we’re going to address a few simple ways churches can proactively address domestic violence.
+As a follow up to this post, we’ve created a list of five SUPER simple ways churches can proactively address domestic violence.
 Victims and church leaders alike can be encouraged to know that the Church already has everything it needs to engage in the fight.

 Have you had difficulty getting domestic abuse support from your faith community?
 Please contact us or share a comment- your stories help us fight for other victims in need.